Sam Littlefair discusses ideas of rebirth in Buddhist and academic contexts.

 Tucker, a psychiatrist and researcher at the University of Virginia, is not spiritual.
 Yet he has a scientific interest in the idea of reincarnation.
 He and his colleagues have found more than 2,500 cases of children who claim to remember past lives — sometimes with very compelling evidence that they actually previously lived those lives.

 In writing about Tucker’s research, I became even more interested in Buddhist teachings on rebirth.
 I found lots of Buddhist views on what “rebirth” means (and what it doesn’t), and interesting connections between Buddhist teachings and the modern research.
-I spent some time poring through Bhikkhu Analayo’s new book, reviewed in the Summer issue of Buddhadharma, which analyzes the classical Buddhist discourses and also looks at the current research in the field.
+I spent some time poring through Bhikkhu Analayo’s book, reviewed in the Summer 2018 issue of Buddhadharma, which analyzes the classical Buddhist discourses and also looks at the current research in the field.

 What happens after you die?
 That used to be just a religious question, but science is starting to weigh in.
 Sam Littlefair looks at the evidence that you’ve lived before.